 - Paying in full: If you can afford to pay your annual car insurance premium in full, you may save money.
 Many insurance companies provide a discount for those drivers willing to pay upfront because it is more convenient and requires less processing for them.

 - Safety features: If your car has common safety features, like airbags, an anti-theft device or anti-lock brakes, some auto insurance companies will apply a discount to your policy.

 What discounts are available for car insurance?

 There are a lot of discounts available for car insurance.
 Some examples are taking a safe driving course, bundling your insurance policies, having an anti-theft device in your car and paying your premium in full.
-Ask your carrier about the insurance discounts they offer to see how you can qualify.
+Ask your carrier about the auto insurance discounts it offers to see how you can qualify.

 How can I find the best rate for my car insurance premium?

-To find the best rate for car insurance, shop around for personalized quotes from different auto insurance providers.
-By comparing quotes from different providers, you’ll be able to choose the cheapest policy for the amount of coverage you need.
+To find the best car insurance rate, shop around for personalized quotes from different auto insurance providers.
+By comparing quotes from different providers, you will be able to choose the coverage you need at an affordable price.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: